 - Two recent academic writing samples;

-- A minimum of three letters of recommendation from employers, school faculty members, or upstanding members of the community; and
+- A minimum of two letters of recommendation from employers, school faculty members, or upstanding members of the community; and

 STIPEND, ACADEMIC CREDIT AND SCHOLARSHIPS

-Interns receive a pre-tax stipend of $375 per week, paid bi-weekly.
+Interns receive a pre-tax stipend of $800 bi-weekly.
 Most, if not all interns, currently enrolled in school can receive academic credit for their participation in the internship.
 Academic credit depends on individual schools and departments.
 The total amount of academic credit is to be arranged between individual interns and their institution.

 At the end of each legislative session, Verizon Communications offers a $3,000 scholarship to the top intern from each of the four caucuses.
 Additionally, the Senate Democrats award the $1,000 Rick Gudal Scholarship to the caucus intern who best exemplifies the public service legacy and love of education of former Senate Democratic staffer Rick Gudal.